nttcom/zeek-parser-CCLinkField-CCLinkControl/README_en.md

 ~$ spicyc -version
 spicyc v1.5.0 (d0bc6053)

-# Check Zeek path (this will be used later, so make a note of it)
-# If the following is the output, it means Zeek is in /opt/zeek/.
+# The path of zeek in this manual is based on the following output
 ~$ which zeek
 /opt/zeek/bin/zeek
 ````

-Git clone this repository to your local environment.
+`git clone` this repository to your local environment.

 ```
 ~$ git clone https://github.com/nttcom/zeek-parser-CCLinkField-CCLinkControl.git
 ~$ cd ~/zeek-parser-CCLinkField-CCLinkControl/analyzer/
 ```

-Compile the parser and move the generated object file to the following path according to the confirmation result of the which command.
+Source code compile and copy the object files to the following path.

 ```
 ~$ spicyz -o cc_link_noip.hlto cc_link_noip.spicy cc_link_noip.evt